WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 end
 ```

-Swift also adopted these principles and make them the fundamental pillars
+Swift also adopted these principles, making them the foundational pillars
 of its functions.

 ### Types

-The adoption of structured programming made programs more comprehensible,
+The adoption of structured programming enhanced program clarity,
-paving the way for more developers to join the field.
-As software
+encouraging more developers to enter the field.
+As software development
-development evolved to tackle more complex problems, the traditional
+evolved to tackle more complex problems, the traditional methods of
-methods of organizing code — primarily through functions, files, and
+organizing code — primarily through functions, files, and directories —
-directories — became limiting.
-While functions allowed for a granular
+became limiting.
+While functions allowed for a granular level of logic
-level of logic encapsulation, and files/directories provided a means to
+encapsulation, and files/directories provided a means to group related
-group related code, there was a growing need for more sophisticated
+code, there was a growing need for more sophisticated mechanisms to manage
-mechanisms to manage and reuse code at different levels of granularity.
+and reuse code at different levels of granularity.

 Simula, encoded designing for simulating real-world processes in its name,
 introduced the concept of object-oriented programming, allowing developers